cambridge-cares/TheWorldAvatar/web/augmented-uk/docs/data.md

 Shapefiles are obtained from [national forestry inventory 2020](https://data-forestry.opendata.arcgis.com/datasets/eb05bd0be3b449459b9ad0692a8fc203_0/explore?location=55.089693%2C-2.724655%2C6.98) and backed upon pavilion.
 The feature info agent is used to cross reference with the power lines and determine whether or not they intersect.

-### Street lights, traffic lights and England highways
+### Streetlamps, traffic signals and England highways

-Similarly to above, download links are in each of the relevant subdirectory.
-Look up for the ReadMe in each of the folder and put the dataset in the same place as the ReadMe.
+Links to sources (mostly local council data portals) are in each relevant [data folder](inputs/config/uploader/data).